 For heavy industrial markets, aluminum brings a durable, strong, corrosion-resistant material that is also lightweight and easily formed.
 Transportation and aerospace companies can create innovative products without sacrificing safety or performance.
 In consumer applications, manufacturers value aluminum’s lightweight properties for reducing transportation costs and its visual appearance for creating appealing designs.
 Across all industries, aluminum’s infinite recyclability supports sustainable manufacturing and makes a positive contribution to the nation’s environmental goals.

 Although much progress has been made, the United States still has a tremendous opportunity to reduce its energy consumption and carbon footprint.
 And the pressure isn’t just coming from government and environmental groups.
 Consumers are increasingly looking to buy from companies with a strong sense of corporate responsibility and a solid environmental track record.
 Innovative companies, such as Ford and Apple, are turning to aluminum to help build products that delight customers, while reducing environmental impacts (see story below).

 The automotive industry continues to lead the way in aluminum-driven product innovation.
-In 2015, Ford will release the all-aluminum-body F-150, shedding 700 pounds or approximately 15 percent of the vehicle’s body weight.
-This weight reduction will improve fuel efficiency and increase safety, all without sacrificing performance.
+In 2015, Ford released the all-aluminum-body F-150, shedding 700 pounds or approximately 15 percent of the vehicle’s body weight.
+This weight reduction improves fuel efficiency and increases safety, all without sacrificing performance.